Dawn Stanton

 (203) 392-8378

 Dominique Burrell is the PASS Coordinator for the UAP-PASS Program.
 Born and raised in New Haven, CT, where she attended NHPS and competed in Track and Field.
 Dominique obtained her B.A. in Liberal Studies (minors: Public Health, School Health, and Exercise Science) with the help of attending SCSU’s Southern Educational Opportunity Program (SEOP) and an M.S. in Human Services Therapeutic Recreation.
 While at SCSU, Dominique participated in many organizations such as Women’s Track and Field, CONNCAP, BSU, Senior Advisor, and was a Residence Advisor just to name a few.
 Dominique’s engagement in these organizations sparked her ability to help others understand their own journey toward success.
-Prior to working as a PASS Coordinator Dominique serves as a Life coach, Counselor, Advocate, and Therapeutic Recreation Director.
+Prior to working as a PASS Coordinator, Dominique served as a Life Coach, Counselor, Advocate, and Therapeutic Recreation Director.

 Tony Carberry